diagrams/diagrams-doc/doc/manual.rst

 run into lots of crazy error messages.

 .. _`dreaded monomorphism restriction`: http://www.haskell.org/haskellwiki/Monomorphism_restriction

+The other two extensions are not needed for this simple example in particular, but are often required by diagrams in general, so it doesn't hurt to include them as a matter of course.

 `Diagrams.Prelude`:mod: re-exports almost everything from the ``diagrams`` standard library, along with things from other packages